 7) Spray your plants.

-- It is helpful to dedicate a separate vegetable sprayer to this spray, as the garlic oil is super strong and hard to remove.
+- It is helpful to dedicate a separate vegetable sprayer to this spray, as the garlic oil is strong and the smell is difficult to remove.

 - You can store leftovers in the fridge in sealed plastic bottles.
 If doing this, only add garlic oil to the amount of the liquid that you will use immediately.